Maximum Centre-Disjoint Mergeable Disks: Introduction

-We prove this problem to be NP-hard via a reduction from Planar Monotone 3-SAT \cite{berg10}.
-Note that the centre-disjointness property of disks are used in the definition of transmission graphs of a set of disks, in which a vertex is assigned to each disk and a directed edge from a disk to another shows that the former contains the centre of the latter \cite{kaplan19}.
-These graphs have been studied for interesting properties or their recognition \cite{kaplan18,kaplan19,klost18}, but those results do not apply to our problem.
+Note that the centre-disjointness property of disks, which we assume for the output of our problem, is also used in the definition of transmission graphs of a set of disks, in which a vertex is assigned to each disk and a directed edge from a disk to another shows that the former contains the centre of the latter \cite{kaplan19}.
+These graphs have been studied, for instance, for computing their spanners (a subgraph to estimate the distance between pairs of vertices) \cite{kaplan18}, counting their number of triangles and computing their girth \cite{kaplan19}, and their recognition \cite{klost18}.
+Transmission graphs show the static relation between input disks and do not directly help us in our problem, in which the goal is to find a set of radius-changing disk merges, which makes them centre-disjoint.

-We also study the problem when the centres of input disks are on a line.
-Many difficult problem become less challenging with this restriction.
-For instance, Biniaz et al.~\cite{biniaz18} study three problems about a set of points and disks on a line.
-For our problem, we present a polynomial-time algorithm that incrementally obtains a set of centre-disjoint disks with the maximum size.
+To obtain an efficient algorithm for the problem, we also examine a more restricted version, in which the centres of input disks are on a line (Section~\ref{salg}).
+For this version, we present a polynomial-time algorithm that incrementally obtains a set of centre-disjoint disks with the maximum size.
+Note that the assumption of collinear inputs have been applied to many other challenging problems, such as~\cite{biniaz18}.

 This paper is organised as follows.
 In Section~\ref{spre} we introduce the notation used in this paper and formally state the problem.
 Then, in Section~\ref{shard} we show that the problem studied in this paper is NP-hard.
-In Section~\ref{s15}, we present a polynomial-time algorithm for the 1.5D variant of the problem, in which all disk centres are on a line.
+In Section~\ref{salg}, we present algorithms for solving this problem: we present an ILP formulation for solving the general case of the problem, and a polynomial-time dynamic programming algorithm for the case in which all disk centres are on a line.
 Finally, in Section~\ref{scon} we conclude this paper.

-\section{Notation and Preliminary Results}
+\section{Notation and preliminary results}